 Cost and Timeline

-As with FCC requirements, testing timeline and cost can vary greatly depending on your product and how you intend to market it.
+As with the FCC certification process, the testing timeline and cost can vary greatly depending on your product and how you intend to market it.
 Also, costs and testing timelines can vary significantly between NRTLs and the mark that they provide.
-That being said, the testing for a NRTL mark can take four to six weeks, with costs ranging from $3,000 for some safety marks to upwards of $30,000 for UL, depending on the complexity of your product.
+That being said, the testing for an NRTL mark can take four to six weeks, with costs ranging from $3,000 for some safety marks to upwards of $30,000 for UL, depending on the complexity of your product.

-These estimates don’t even take into account the time necessary for consulting with NRTLs or safety consultants up front around how to design your product and packaging to ensure you are well within the requirements.
-Be sure to start thinking about and designing for the safety requirements your end customer will require at the beginning of your product development lifecycle.
+These estimates don’t even take into account the upfront time necessary for consulting with NRTLs or safety consultants about how to design your product and its packaging to ensure you are well within the requirements.
+Be sure to start thinking about and designing for the safety requirements your end customer will require at the beginning of your product development life cycle.

 Additional Considerations to Avoid Costly Delays

-These are the biggest certification requirements, but there are others that you must consider in order to avoid delays.
+These are the biggest consumer electronics certification requirements, but there are others that you must consider to avoid delays.
 For instance, if you have lithium batteries in your product and are shipping internationally, you’ll likely require UN38.3 certification (for shipping via air) or IEC 62281 certification (for shipping via sea, land, or air).

-Although not costly compared to previously discussed certifications (last time around, I was charged $800 for UN38.3), any unexpected delays can throw a wrench in your plans as you march towards releasing your product to market.
-Consider speaking with trading partners at all points in your value chain (e.g., manufacturer, 3PL, customs broker, customers) to be fully informed about any certification or testing requirements that may be specific to your product.
+Although not costly compared to previously discussed certifications, any unexpected delays can throw a wrench in your plans as you march toward releasing your product to market.
+Consider speaking with trading partners at all points in your value chain (e.g., manufacturer, 3PL, customs broker, and customers) to be fully informed about any consumer electronics certification and regulations that may be specific to your product.

-This guide is intended to just scratch the surface of requirements for certification testing and provide you with some additional resources to leverage in your trek to getting your product to market in the United States.
-Expanding your certification and testing requirements to allow for marketing and sale into Canada (governed by Industry Canada) is relatively simple and is best carried out concurrently with FCC testing.
-Expanding to Europe (CE), China (CCC), Japan (VCCI), and other markets, however, comes with a number of considerably different certification requirements and variations to the aforementioned EMC, RF, and Safety Testing requirements in the United States.
+This guide is intended to just scratch the surface of requirements for certification testing and provide you with some additional resources to leverage in your journey to getting your product to market in the United States.
+Expanding your consumer electronics certification and testing requirements to allow for marketing and sale in Canada (governed by Industry Canada) is relatively simple and is best carried out concurrently with FCC testing.
+Expanding to Europe (CE), China (CCC), Japan (VCCI), and other markets, however, comes with several different certification requirements and variations to the aforementioned EMC, RF, and Safety Testing requirements in the United States.

 That is not to say there is no overlap, as designing up front to the safety requirements for CE may cover most of the safety requirements you’ll come across in the United States.
 Being diligent about staying informed of applicable rules and regulations is the bottom line.
-In order to do so, incorporate design reviews for product and market-specific certification requirements, and start conversations with accredited test labs early in the product development lifecycle.
-This will give you the tools to design your product according to necessary requirements and help you avoid huge hits, costs, and delays that could pose a life-threatening risk to your product before you make a single sale.
+To do so, incorporate design reviews for the product and market-specific certification requirements and start conversations with accredited test labs early in the product development life cycle.
+This will give you the tools to design your product according to the necessary requirements and help you avoid huge hits, costs, and delays that could pose a life-threatening risk to your product before you make a single sale.